devops329/devops/instruction/burpSuite/burpSuite.md

 This report looks pretty clean.
 There are a few warnings about CORS being too general for some resources, but nothing of significant concern.

-## ☑ Assignment
+## ☑ Exercise

 Install Burp Suite and execute a brute force attack against your JWT Pizza website.
 See what you can discover about the website.
 Capture a screenshot of your Intruder execution result.

-When you are done, submit the screenshot to the Canvas assignment.
-This should look something like the following.
+When you are done, it should look something like the following.

 ![Intruder results](intruderResults.png)